ThomasTaylor14/nlp_assignment/README.md

 # Results

-We achieve in with our best model, the Logistic Regression tuned with GridSearchCV, an accuracy of 82.45 % on the dev set.
+Our best result is obtained using Logistic Regression tuned with GridSearchCV, and yields an accuracy of 82.45 % on the dev set.